deepset-ai/haystack-integrations/integrations/nvidia.md

-from haystack.document_stores.in_memory import InMemoryDocumentStore from haystack.components.retrievers.in_memory import InMemoryEmbeddingRetriever from haystack.components.builders import PromptBuilder from haystack_integrations.components.generators.nvidia import NvidiaGenerator, NvidiaGeneratorModel from haystack_integrations.components.embedders.nvidia import NvidiaEmbeddingModel, NvidiaTextEmbedder
+from haystack.document_stores.in_memory import InMemoryDocumentStore from haystack.components.retrievers.in_memory import InMemoryEmbeddingRetriever from haystack.components.builders import PromptBuilder from haystack_integrations.components.generators.nvidia import NvidiaGenerator from haystack_integrations.components.embedders.nvidia import NvidiaTextEmbedder

 prompt = """ Answer the query, based on the content in the documents.